ChristopherWilks/snaptron/docs/source/index.rst

 the constraints are applied before normalization is performed.
 This is due to normalization being currently implemented on the client side, rather than the server.
-This may change in future.
+This may change in the future.

 Sample Metadata